okviz/okviz.github.io/_docs/bullet-chart/options/category-axis/concatenate-labels.md

 date:               2022-07-07
 modified:   	    2022-07-29
 order:              /bullet-chart/options/category-axis/concatenate-labels
+internal:           hierarchyLabels
 related:
+    - separator.md
     - reverse-labels.md
 ---

-**Default Value:** On
+**Default value:** On

-This options is only visibile when a **Category** is connected to the relative field and it allows to show axis labels with the related hierarchy path.
-In order to display labels with the hierarchical path, it is first necessary to connect a hierachy in the **Category** field and then expand all down level.
+This options is only visibile when a ***Category*** is connected to the relative field and it allows to show axis labels with the related hierarchy path.
+In order to display labels with the hierarchical path, it is first necessary to connect a hierachy in the ***Category*** field and then expand all down level.

 <video src="images/concatenate-labels.mp4" width="700" autoplay loop muted></video>